Former SS soldier, 88, charged over 1944 village massacre in France

 Earlier on Wednesday, a German court dismissed a case against a 92-year-old man accused of killing a Dutch resistance fighter in World War Two when he was in the SS, citing a loss of evidence.

-Additional reporting by Leigh Thomas in Paris, editing by Mark Heinrich and Mike Collett-White
+Reporting by Sarah Marsh, Leigh Thomas and Reuters TV, editing by Mark Heinrich